nicechester/bible-ai/README.md

 ### Query Examples

 **Verse Lookup:**
-- "창세기 1장 1절을 보여줘"
+- "Show me Genesis 1:1"
-- "요한복음 3장 16절"
+- "John 3:16"

 **Verse Range:**
-- "창세기 1장 1-10절"
+- "Genesis 1:1-10"
-- "마태복음 5장 1-12절"
+- "Matthew 5:1-12"

 **Context-Aware Reading:**
-- "요한복음 3:16 주변 구절도 보여줘"
+- "Show me John 3:16 with surrounding verses"
-- "사랑에 대한 구절 주변 맥락과 함께"
+- "Show me verses about love with context"

 **Chapter Reading:**
-- "마태복음 5장을 읽어줘"
+- "Read Matthew chapter 5"
-- "시편 23장 전체"
+- "Psalm 23 entire chapter"

 **Keyword Search:**
-- "사랑에 대한 구절을 찾아줘"
+- "Find verses about love"
-- "믿음에 관한 말씀"
+- "Verses about faith"
-- "하나님의 은혜"
+- "God's grace"

 **Statistics with Filters:**
-- "사랑이라는 단어가 성경에 몇 번 나와?"
+- "How many times does the word 'love' appear in the Bible?"
-- "사랑이라는 단어가 구약 선지서에 몇 번 나와?"
+- "How many times does 'love' appear in Old Testament prophets?"
-- "믿음이 신약 복음서에 몇 번 나와?"
+- "How many times does 'faith' appear in New Testament gospels?"

 **Topic Exploration:**
-- "예수님의 계보를 그림으로 설명해줘"
+- "Explain Jesus' genealogy with a diagram"
-- "예수님의 비유를 설명해줘"
+- "Explain Jesus' parables"
-- "십계명이 뭐야?"
+- "What are the Ten Commandments?"
-- "구약과 신약의 차이는?"
+- "What's the difference between Old and New Testament?"

 **Genealogy & Diagrams:**
-- "예수님의 계보를 그림으로 설명해줘"
+- "Explain Jesus' genealogy with a diagram"
-- "아브라함부터 다윗까지의 계보"
+- "Genealogy from Abraham to David"

 ## Project Structure